-To view the preliminary results report, click here.
+To view the results report, click here.

 About the Student Budget Consultation

-The Student Budget Consultation provides youth with an opportunity to learn about budgeting and pubic finance, and share their priorities for upcoming budget.
+The Student Budget Consultation provides youth with an opportunity to learn about budgeting and public finance, and share their priorities for the upcoming budget.
 The opinions of students are collected through a survey and the results are shared with the Department of Finance and with all federal political parties so that they can see what matters to young Canadians.

 The 2021 Canadian census was used to weight the data collected in order to reflect the distribution of males and females, aged 12 to 18, in Canada.

-The 2022 Student Budget Consultation was organized by CIVIX, with the support of the Government of Canada and several private foundations.
+The 2023 Student Budget Consultation was organized by CIVIX, with the support of the Government of Canada and several private foundations.

-The 2022 Student Budget Consultation survey was conducted in partnership with Vox Pop Labs.
+The 2023 Student Budget Consultation survey was conducted in partnership with Vox Pop Labs.